stclib/STC/docs/cregex_api.md

 To compile, use: `gcc first_match.c src/cregex.c src/utf8code.c`.
 In order to use a callback function in the replace call, see `examples/regex_replace.c`.

-### Iterate through matches, c_foreach_match
+### Iterate through regex matches, *c_formatch*

-To iterate multiple matches in an input string, you may use:
+To iterate multiple matches in an input string, you may use
 ```c
 csview match[5] = {0};
 while (cregex_find(&re, input, match, cre_m_next) == cre_success)